-Konibu, the elder of the two Akuntsu men, is a shaman.
-He makes snuff from tobacco leaves and inhales this to communicate with the spirit world, and blows it over his family and visitors to ward off bad spirits and cleanse the body.
+Konibu was the elder of the two Akuntsu men and a shaman.
+He used to make snuff from tobacco leaves and inhale this to communicate with the spirit world, and blow it over his family and visitors to ward off bad spirits and cleanse the body.

 In 1995, field workers

 employed by FUNAI, the government’s Indian affairs department, made contact with a group of five Kanoê Indians, a group who live in the same area as the Akuntsu.
 The Kanoê told FUNAI that they had seen the gardens and houses of another isolated group nearby whom they

 called the Akuntsu.